Acupuncture

 Standards to practice acupuncture safely and effectively have been established by the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM).
 Many States use the NCCAOM examination and certification for meeting their licensing or registration requirements.
 Other states have developed their own examination process.

-Dr. Chernly is a National Board Certified Acupuncturist and Chinese Herbologist (NCCAOM) in the USA, and he is also a first licensed acupuncturist in Texas (AC00001).
+All our practitioners are National Board Certified Acupuncturists and Chinese Herbologist (NCCAOM) in the USA with Texas State License.
+Dr. Chernly is also the first licensed acupuncturist in Texas (AC00001).

 Safety